 Returning to work.
 Hands down the hardest thing I’ve done homeschooling wise yet.
 I wasn’t prepared for all the changes.
 I went back with blinders on thinking nothing would change.
 I was so wrong on so many levels.

 This changes depending on the day.
 However when my kids start learning things I haven’t taught them my heart just swells.
 It totally makes my day.
+Also when I see them giggling over a project.
+Those are the memories I’ll cherish.

 Question 6: If you could go back and redo something in your homeschooling journey what would it be and why?